Workshops & Panels

 Once you’ve been inspired by Iceland and by the writing workshops, why not spend some additional, quieter time in Reykjavík to work on your writing and enjoy the continued company of some of your fellow writers?
 We’ve dedicated blocks of time for writers to focus on writing.
 Participants can choose to stay in the quiet hotel or wander over to a café in town.

-This optional, two-day extension includes two additional nights’ accommodation.
-You will have free time during the days to take additional tours, walk through town, shop for souvenirs, or write in a local café.
+This optional, two-day extension gives you free time during the days to take additional tours, walk through town, shop for souvenirs, or write in a local café.
 The group will then gather in the evenings for dinner together.
-At the second dinner we’ll have an open mike night where you’ll have an opportunity (if you wish) to share some of your own work with your fellow IWR participants.
+At the second dinner we’ll have an open mic night where you’ll have an opportunity (if you wish) to share some of your own work with your fellow IWR participants.

 Music, Food, & More

 Late night offerings include a chance to hit the streets of Reykjavik to see live music, listen to readings by local writers, and dine at some of Reykjavik’s best eateries.
-And you’ll be well fed: IWR enrollment includes breakfast, three lunches and one dinner, plus coffee during breaks and cocktail receptions.
+And you’ll be well fed: IWR enrolment includes breakfast (for those who have booked accommodation at the hotel), three lunches and one dinner, plus coffee during breaks and cocktail receptions.

 BRING A GUEST